theQRL/theqrl.org/_docs/mining/linux.md

 #### Download config.yml

 You can grab a copy of this file directly from here with:

+FIXME - get right link for file download, get hash from file served as well

 `wget https://qrl.co.in/public/config.yml`

 Move it to your ~/.qrl folder
 `mv config.yml ~/.qrl`

 You can download a copy of this file here as well [config.yml](https://qrl.co.in/public/config.yml)

+FIXME - get right link for file download, get hash from file served as well

 #### Edit the config.yml